unnamed variables and patternsunnamed variables and patterns

 }Code language: Java (java)

-And this is – besides the more concise notation – another significant advantage of the unnamed variable!
+And this is – besides the more concise notation – another significant advantage of the unnamed pattern variable!
 With named variables, this would not have been possible.
 The following code is not valid:

 switch (obj) {